Kinetic freeze-out properties from transverse momentum spectra of pions in high energy proton-proton collisions: Formalism and method

-We are also interested in the blast-wave model with Tsallis statistics in its original form.
-According to ref.
-[8--10], the blast-wave model with Tsallis statistics results in the $p_T$ distribution to be
+We are also interested in the blast-wave fit with Tsallis distribution in its original form.
+According to ref.~\cite{8}--\cite{10}, the blast-wave fit with Tsallis distribution results in the $p_T$ distribution to be

-where $C_2$ is the normalized constant, $q$ is an entropy index that characterizes the degree of non-equilibrium, $\phi$ denotes the azimuthal angle, and $n_0=1$ is used in the original form [8].
-Because of $n_0$ being an insensitive quantity, the results corresponding to $n_0=1$ and 2 for the blast-wave model with Boltzmann-Gibbs or Tsallis statistics are harmonious [18].
+where $C_2$ is the normalized constant, $q$ is an entropy index that characterizes the degree of non-equilibrium, $\phi$ denotes the azimuthal angle, and $n_0=1$ is used in the original form~\cite{8}.
+Because of $n_0$ being an insensitive quantity, the results corresponding to $n_0=1$ and 2 for the blast-wave fit with Boltzmann or Tsallis distribution are harmonious~\cite{18}.
+In fact, in some literature~\cite{28a}, $n_0$ is regarded as a free parameter which changes largely by several times and increases 1 in the number of free parameter, which is not our expectation in the present work.
 In addition, the index $-1/(q-1)$ used in Eq.
 (2) can be replaced by $-q/(q-1)$ due to $q$ being very close to 1.
-This substitution results in a small and negligible difference in the Tsallis distribution [29, 30].
+This substitution results in a small and negligible difference in the Tsallis distribution~\cite{29}\cite{30}.

-For a not too wide $p_T$ spectrum, the above two equations can be used to describe the $p_T$ spectrum and to extract the kinetic freeze-out temperature and transverse flow velocity.
+For a not too wide $p_T$ spectrum, the above two equations can be used to describe the $p_T$ spectrum and to extract $T_0$ and $\beta_T$.
 For a wide $p_T$ spectrum, we have to consider the contribution of hard scattering process.
-According to the quantum chromodynamics (QCD) calculus [31--33], the contribution of hard scattering process is parameterized to be an inverse power-law
+According to the quantum chromodynamics (QCD) calculus~\cite{31}--\cite{33}, the contribution of hard scattering process is parameterized to be an inverse power-law

-which is the Hagedorn function [34, 35], where $p_0$ and $n$ are free parameters, and $A$ is the normalization constant related to the free parameters.
-In literature [36], [37--41], and [42], there are respectively modified Hagedorn functions
+which is the Hagedorn function~\cite{34}\cite{35}, where $p_0$ and $n$ are free parameters, and $A$ is the normalization constant related to the free parameters.
+In literature~\cite{36},~\cite{37}--\cite{41}, and~\cite{42}, there are respectively modified Hagedorn functions

 and

 where the three normalization constants $A$, free parameters $p_0$, and free parameters $n$ are severally different, though the same symbols are used to avoid trivial expression.